juditnovak/airflow-provider-nomad/docs/nomad_executor.rst

 Pre-requisites
 **********************

+ .. note:: The configuration presented below is one of multiple alternative solutions, not a strict requirement of the ``NomadExecutor``

 Assuming that a Nomad cluster is already available, there must be a few configuration details to be adjusted on the cluster's side.